totemc/Hackerrank/README.md

 # Hackerrank
-my hackerrank solutions as I move along them.
+hackerrank solutions for algorithms as I move along each problem.